-For purposes of spending less than $100 per day on your safari you will have to stay in the permanent tents or huts with communal ablutions and kitchens as this is the cheapest Kruger park accommodation available (unless you have camping gear in which case you'll pay even less) but there are also en-suite bungalows, cottages and bush lodges to choose from.
+For purposes of spending less than $120 per day on your safari, you will have to stay in the permanent tents or huts with communal ablutions and kitchens, as this is the cheapest Kruger Park accommodation available (unless you have camping gear in which case you'll pay even less).
+Still, there are also en-suite bungalows, cottages and bush lodges.

-I prefer camping not just because it is more affordable but because it brings you a lot closer to the wildlife.
-Literally.
+I prefer camping not just because it's more affordable but also because it brings you a lot closer to the wildlife - literally.

 I later woke up because of some heavy breathing and intermittent growling close by and it wasn't the people in the next tent making all the noise.
 It was a lion and although I couldn't see it I could definitely hear it right next to the fence.
 I carefully closed the tent and tried to go back to sleep with little success.

-Here are all the Kruger park accommodation options available.
-You can make a booking here too as this is the official Kruger National Park website or contact me and I can make the booking for you.
+Here are all the Kruger Park accommodation options available, you can make a booking there too as that is the official Kruger National Park website.

 If you are indeed planning to camp, I have compiled a camping checklist to help you take all the necessary gear.